 While that single card was not the problem, it did lay the foundation for the start of bad behavior that would be repeated over and over again.

-The word debt was now starting to feel like those other four-letter words.
-Those I often used in my youth and now as a dad would never think of using in front of my own children.
-It was time for a change, time to take responsibility, time to clean up the mess this little four-letter word had caused.
+The word debt was now starting to feel like those other four letter words.
+Those I often used in my youth, and now as a dad would never think of using in front of my own children.
+It was time for a change, time to take responsibility, time to clean up the mess this little four letter word had caused.

-It turns out that dealing with debt and managing your money comes down to pretty common sense steps.
+It turns out that dealing with debt and managing your money comes down to pretty common-sense steps.
 The trick for many is having the initial introduction to the topic.
 Often the topic is not a typical conversation at home or taught in school and leads to bad behavior.

 Realize you need Help – Once you accept this, it is easy to move on to the other steps.
 It took a rock bottom moment for us to realize we needed to make a change.
 Once we did, we began increasing our overall knowledge on the topic.
 We used blogs and books.
 Dave Ramsey’s “The Total Money Makeover” remains my favorite books today.

 Define a Why – Changing your behavior and getting out of debt will not be easy.
 It will take hard work and sacrifice.
 It’s a good idea to discuss the “why” for these changes.
 Having a “why” a goal that you are trying to achieve will help keep you focused and motivated.
-Our why was to stop living paycheck to paycheck, build a better financial future for our family and teach our children better money habits.
+Our why was to stop living paycheck to paycheck, build a better financial future for our family, and teach our children better money habits.

-Build a Plan – Now that you’ve mentally and emotionally ready for the change you need to create a plan.
+Build a Plan – Now that you’ve mentally and emotionally ready for the change, you need to create a plan.
 The best way is in the form of a budget.
 I started our budget using an excel spreadsheet and still use it today.
-You can jot it down on paper, use an app or software like Personal Capital, but whichever way you choose you to need to get your total income, debt and expenses down in some format.
+You can jot it down on paper, use an app or software like Personal Capital, but whichever way you choose you to need to get your total income, debt, and expenses down in some format.

 I was the one who initiated the plan for us, but before we started anything, I reviewed it with my wife.
 We compromised on some things but came away with an agreement on our money and budget.
 Then, we looped in our three children, so they were aware of the changes and to help start to educate them about all things personal finance related.

 Once you organize your expenses into these two categories, you will find items to cut.
-These reductions will become saving that can be used for paying debt or for building cash reserves.
+These reductions will become saving that can be used for paying a debt or for building cash reserves.
 The key to remember is you can afford anything; you just can’t afford everything.

 Emergency Fund – Or as I like to call it a peace of mind fund.
 You need to have some cash saving for when life happens or Murphy come to visit you.
-We never had an e-fund before 2010, and when an appliance broke or we got a flat tire it was stressful.
+We never had an e-fund before 2010, and when an appliance broke, or we got a flat tire, it was stressful.

 Pick a Method to Pay off Debt – The debt snowball is the way we paid off our debt.
-The debt snowball is a debt reduction method where one owes on multiple debts and pays off the account starting with the smallest balances first while continuing to pay the minimum on all other debts.
+The debt snowball is a debt reduction method where one owes on multiple debts and pays off the account, starting with the smallest balances first while continuing to pay the minimum on all other debts.
 After the smallest balance is paid off, the payment is snowballed to the next smallest debt.
 This method helps build momentum.

 This worked best for us.
 Others use the Debt Avalanche method where you pay off the balance with the highest interest rates first.
 Anyway, you choose to pay off your debt is fine, as long as you are not adding any new debt along the way and adding as much additional money as possible to your repayment.